Design of 2D Skyrmionic Metamaterial Through Controlled Assembly: Abstract

 \section{Abstract}

 Despite extensive research on magnetic skyrmions and antiskyrmions, a significant challenge remains in crafting nontrivial high-order skyrmionic textures with varying, or even tailor-made, topologies.
-We address this challenge, by focusing on a construction pathway of skyrmionics metamaterial within a monolayer thin film and suggest several promising lattice-like, flakes-like, and cell-like skyrmionic metamaterials that are surprisingly stable.
+We address this challenge, by focusing on a construction pathway of skyrmionic metamaterials within a monolayer thin film and suggest several skyrmionic metamaterials that are surprisingly stable, i.e., long-lived, due to a self-stabilization mechanism.
+This makes these new textures promising for applications.
 Central to our approach is the concept of 'simulated controlled assembly', in short, a protocol inspired by 'click chemistry' that allows for positioning topological magnetic structures where one likes, and then allowing for energy minimization to elucidate the stability.
-Utilizing high-throughput atomistic-spin-dynamic (ASD) simulations alongside state-of-the-art AI-driven tools, we have isolated skyrmions (topological charge $Q=1$), antiskyrmions ($Q=-1$), and skyrmionium ($Q=0$).
-These entities serve as foundational 'skyrmionic building blocks' to forming reported intricate textures.
+Utilizing high-throughput atomistic-spin-dynamic simulations alongside state-of-the-art AI-driven tools, we have isolated skyrmions (topological charge $Q=1$), antiskyrmions ($Q=-1$), and skyrmionium ($Q=0$).
+These entities serve as foundational 'skyrmionic building blocks' to form the here reported intricate textures.
 In this work, two key contributions are introduced to the field of skyrmionic systems.
-First, we present a novel method for integrating control assembly protocols for the stabilization and investigation of topological magnets, which marks a significant advancement in the ability to explore new skyrmionic textures.
-Second, we report on the discovery of skyrmionic metamaterials, which shows a plethora of complex topologies that are possible to investigate theoretically and experimentally.
+First, we present a a novel combination of atomistic spin dynamics simulations and controlled assembly protocols for the stabilization and investigation of new topological magnets.
+Second, using the aforementioned methods we report on the discovery of skyrmionic metamaterials.